-Contouring and highlighting is a Hollywood and supermodel beauty secret that have gained popularity with the masses and is becoming big in beauty again.
+Contouring and highlighting is a makeup artist secret that have gained popularity with the masses and is becoming big in beauty again.

 While there are many articles on how to contour and highlight your cheekbones, a lot of them are a lot of work and makes you use too much product – which wastes time and money.
 Here’s my tips on how to contour and highlight cheekbones – the easiest, fastest, and proper way.

 What You Need: